evajavadev/JavaTestingTools/README.md

 ## Some testing tools in Java

->  right now - sketch and draft
+>  right now - just a sketch and draft

 <br>